 Yes!
 It's a less common "radical" form in Bokmål, but is the only accepted version in Nynorsk.

 (I personally love the -a endings on neuter nouns.)

-I'm not native Norwegian, but I'd say "alle" ends with more of short ĕ sound, like -eh (not to be confused with the Canadian Eh! (pronounced like a long ā)!
+I'd say "alle" ends with more of short ĕ sound, like -eh (not to be confused with the Canadian Eh! (pronounced like a long ā)!

 "We are eating all the sandwiches" is only present tense in Norwegian describing the current action or can be used like in english future tense that we are in fact going 100% certain to eat all the sandwiches?